Royal Observatory, Greenwich: Establishment

-Moore donated two clocks, built by Thomas Tompion, which were installed in the 20 foot high Octagon Room, the principal room of the building.
+Moore donated two clocks, built by Thomas Tompion, which were installed in the 20-foot-high Octagon Room, the principal room of the building.
 They were of unusual design, each with a pendulum 13 ft in length mounted above the clock face, giving a period of four seconds and an accuracy, then unparalleled, of seven seconds per day.

-The original observatory housed the astronomer royal, his assistant and his family as well as the scientific instruments to be used by Flamsteed in his work on stellar tables.
+The original observatory housed the Astronomer Royal, his assistant and his family as well as the scientific instruments to be used by Flamsteed in his work on stellar tables.
 Over time the institution became a more established institution, thanks to its links to long-lasting government boards (the Board of Ordnance and Board of Longitude) and oversight by a Board of Visitors, founded in 1710 and made up of the President and Members of the council of the Royal Society.
-By the later 18th century it incorporated additional responsibilities such as publishing the Nautical Almanac, advising government on technical matters, disseminating time, making meteorological and magnetic observations and undertaking astrophotography and spectroscopy.
+By the later 18th century it incorporated additional responsibilities such as publishing The Nautical Almanac, advising government on technical matters, disseminating time, making meteorological and magnetic observations and undertaking astrophotography and spectroscopy.
 The physical site and the numbers of staff increased over time as a result.

 Positional astronomy and star charts

 When the observatory was founded in 1675, one of the best star catalogues was Tycho Brahe's 1000-star catalogue from 1598.
 However, this catalogue was not accurate enough to determine longitudes.
 One of Flamsteed's first orders of business was creating more accurate charts suitable for this purpose.

 One of the noted charts made at Greenwich was by the Astronomer Royal James Bradley, who between 1750 and 1762 charted sixty thousand stars, so accurately his catalogues were used even in the 1940s.
 Bradley was the third Astronomer Royal, and his tenure started in 1742.

 In the early 19th century, the main positional devices were the Troughton Transit instrument and a mural circle, but after George Biddell Airy took over as Astronomer Royal in 1835, he embarked on a plan to have better instruments at Greenwich observatory.

 Positional astronomy was one of the primary functions of Greenwich for the Admiralty.
-The Astronomer Royal Airy was an advocate of this and the transit circle instrument he had installed in 1851 was used for a century for positional astronomy.
+Astronomer Royal Airy was an advocate of this and the transit circle instrument he had installed in 1851 was used for a century for positional astronomy.
 One of the difficulties with positional astronomy, is accounting for the refraction of light through Earth's atmosphere.
 Sources of error include the precision of the instrumentation, and then there has to be accounting for precession, nutation, and aberration.
-Sources of error in the instrument have to be tracked down and accounted for to produced more accurate results.
+Sources of error in the instrument have to be tracked down and accounted for to produce more accurate results.

 The transit circle makes two measurements; along with a clock, the time a star passed a certain point in the sky as the Earth rotates, and the vertical angle of the location of the star.
 The instrument can be used to plot the locations of stars, or alternately, with an accurate star chart, the time at the location of the instrument.